atamberg/cs341-firegl/final/final.md

 For the second tree type, we included more branches and used icospheres to represent the leaves, which created a visually nice effect.
 Its dead version followed a similar structure, with additional branches.

-The terrain is modeled as a thick rectangle.
-We added a displacement modifier with a “cloud” texture to give it a natural, uneven surface resembling real terrain.
+Starting with a thick rectangle, we added a displacement modifier with a “cloud” texture to create a natural, uneven surface resembling real terrain.

 Finally, we baked the tree materials into texture images, allowing us to preserve their colors in the project.